zephyrproject-rtos/zephyr/samples/boards/nrf52/nffs/README.rst

 Zephyr tree.

-I've already included $(zephyr_base)/ext/fs/nffs directory in project by editing :file:'$(zephyr_base)samples/boards/nrf52/nffs/CMakeLists.txt' which is important to build this project.
+I've already included $(zephyr_base)/ext/fs/nffs directory in project by editing :file:' $(zephyr_base)samples/boards/nrf52/nffs/CMakeLists.txt ' which is important to build this project.

 The following commands build the application.